qibebt-bioinfo/dynamic-meta-storms/README.md

 Sample_N	profiled_sample_N.sp.txt
 ```

 The first column is the sample ID and the second column is the path of profiling result file.
-Then run
+Then run:
 ```
 MS-single-to-table -l samples.list.txt -o samples.sp.table
 ```
 This step can be ignored if you have already obtained the species-level relative abundance table by MetaPhlAn2 (e.g. [Example](#example) in below).

 c.
-Generate the distance matrix
+Generate the distance matrix:
 ```
 MS-comp-taxa-dynamic -T samples.sp.table -o samples.sp.dist
 ```
+The output file “samples.sp.dist” is the distance matrix.
 # Example
 Here we provide a demo dataset (Synthetic Dataset 1) with species abundance of 40 synthetic metagenomic samples in “example” folder.
 In this package, “dataset1.sp.abd” is the relative abundance on species-level, and “dataset1.meta” is the group information of the samples.

-To run the demo, you can either
+To run the demo, you can either:
 ```
 cd example
 sh Readme
 ```
-or type the following command
+or type the following command:
 ```
 MS-comp-taxa-dynamic -T dataset1.sp.abd -o dataset1.sp.abd.dist
 ```
-Then the output file “dataset1.sp.abd.dist” is the Pairwise distance of the 40 samples.
+Then the output file “dataset1.sp.abd.dist” is the pairwise distance of the 40 samples.

 This demo run should take less than 1 minute on a recommended computer.